artmg/lubuild/help/configure/network-shares-with-Samba.md

 for basics on avahi ...
 * please see [https://github.com/artmg/lubuild/blob/master/help/configure/Networked-Services.md]

-Include the following configuration directive...
+The following configuration directive is YES by default ...

 ```
 [global]